Privacy Issue #2932

 The problem with this idea.
 Especially for iceweasel, is that there is no easy way to back out of it temporarily and that is an issue because MANY routers/NAS/IoT/Etc. things Do not have HTTPS on their LAN side management interfaces.
 Or if they do they are often signed with a self signed cert.
 The suggested setting will result in people not being able to talk to such devices.
 In fact the current (default) Iceweasel setting often make it much harder then it should be.

 So For Hardened - Yes but with a warning that it will cause the above issues.
 And that dealing with the above issues is the responsibility of the now informed user.

-Updated by grizzlyuser 13 days ago
+Updated by grizzlyuser over 3 years ago